Krafthem/blog/content/posts/testing-in-golang.md

 ## prelude

-Before we start I'd just like to cover some small concepts quick
+Before we dive in I'd like to cover some concepts quick

-### Na, that is not a unit test?
+### Na, that is not a unit test!

-Before we dive in i'd also like to quickly mention what we refer to as a unit test.
-We define a unit rather lossely as 'any unit of work that is indepenent of a external system during testing".
-For example, this would not cover tests where we testing stuff that is hitting a running postgres db (setup in docker or whatever), but pretty much anything else;
-testing a small utility funciton or testing a larger unit of work involing many functions or/and structs.
+What a unit and unittest is can vary.
+In our team, and in this blog, we do not see a unit as nessecarily corresponding 1:1 with a syntactic unit (class, function, stuct etc), but can e.g. encompass one or more functions.
+A unit for us is more about what is solved, it can be a complex business operation or a simpe data format parsing.
+What a unit is is also heavily dependent on the domain.

+However, we do have a rather firm definition of what a unit test is; _a test that is not dependent on a external service, such as a database_.
+This means that even if we are testing interaction with a database but mocking/stubbing that interaction out, it would count as a unittest.

+### testify is king

+Golang std lib for testing is somewhat lacking.
+The testify packages [assert](https://pkg.go.dev/github.com/stretchr/testify/assert) and
+[require](https://pkg.go.dev/github.com/stretchr/testify/require) are really good and making testing a lot nicer!

 ### table driven tests